Logic¶

 as a term, and the distinct parts are expressed using the

-construct, see diff-terms.
+the diff construct, see diff-terms.

-The i-th projection of a multi-term t
+The i-th projection of a multi-term t is obtained from t

 by replacing any subterm of the form diff(t_1,..,t_n)

-by t_i
+by t_i.

 A bi-term is a 2-multi-term.